Special Operations Group (Sweden): Selection and training

 Once completed, the operator will be put in an operational patrol within a troop and can be deployed with the unit.

 Personnel applying to join the unit as EOD, JTAC or medical support operators undergo the same selection process as the normal operators but do a shorter eight month basic operator course, after which they continue with specialist training in the EOD, JTAC or medical function.

 Operators train at their own compound at a secret location near Karlsborg, which, among shooting ranges, also features a large multi-story CQB-building, with bullet-absorbing lining in its walls.

 The building also facilitates helicopter insertions on its roof.
 Much of their training is also conducted internationally, often alongside the special forces units of Sweden's NATO partners as well as the counter terrorism unit and other tactical units of the Swedish police.

 Equipment and armament

 The SOG differs greatly from the rest of the Swedish Armed Forces in its equipment and armament.

 The most noticeable difference is their usage of Multicam rather than M90.
 Operators wear combat uniforms from Crye Precision or Arcteryx, a variety of different plate carriers and Ops Core FAST ballistic helmets.

-Besides the differences in equipment, the SOG also issues different firearms than the conventional military as well.
-Operators are issued LWRC rifles in both 5.56 and 7.62.
-The HK MP7A1 is also used as the main submachine gun alongside the MP5A3 and SD3.

-For sniper rifles, the SOG uses the TRG-42 and the HK417.
-The Barrett M82A1 is used by SOG commandos in Afghanistan.

-The standard issue handgun of the unit is the Glock 17.

-Support weapons such as machine guns and anti-armor weapons also differ from those usually employed by the conventional military.
+Besides the differences in equipment, the SOG issues different firearms than the conventional military as well.
+Support weapons such as machine guns and anti-armor weapons differ from those usually employed by the conventional military.